mozilla/legal-docs/en/AdTargeting_Guidelines.md

 # Mozilla’s Ad-Targeting Guidelines

-Mozilla keeps privacy in mind when we conduct our own marketing and contract with vendors that help us with our marketing.
+Mozilla keeps privacy in mind when we conduct our own marketing and contracts with vendors that help us with our marketing.
 We apply the following guidelines to our marketing efforts.

 ### Prohibited Targeting Tactics: